platformio/platformio-core/docs/ide/atom.rst

 * Library Manager
 * Built-in Terminal

-Atom is a text editor that's modern, approachable, yet hackable to the core—a tool you can customize to do anything but also use productively without ever touching a config file.
+Atom is a source code editor that's modern, approachable, yet hackable to the core—a tool you can customize to do anything but also use productively without ever touching a config file.